amanda-zambrana/What2Wear/README.md

 Welcome to What2Wear, your digital wardrobe and smart stylist!

-# What2Wear

-Welcome to What2Wear, your digital wardrobe and smart stylist!

 ## Current Repository Structure
 Note: this structure will be extended as we develop more project components; this is our basic beginning structure.
 ```